-- 22. Had the SEC taken reasonable steps to subject SGC to a modicum of appropriate regulatory oversight in the twelve (12) years prior to February 17, 2009, significant losses suffered by all of the Claimants could have been avoided. - 23.
+- 22. Had the SEC taken reasonable steps to subject SGC to a modicum of appropriate regulatory oversight in the twelve (12) years prior to February 17, 2009, significant losses suffered by the Claimant could have been avoided. - 23.
 The U.S. Senate Banking Committee subsequently conducted an investigation into the SEC's conduct with respect to the SFG Ponzi scheme.
-In answering questions posed to her by Committee Members during an oral hearing held in New Orleans, a senior member of the Enforcement Division from the Fort Worth District Office admitted that Enforcement staff had been disinterested in pursuing any action against SGC sooner because most of the victims appeared to be foreign (Latin American) investors in the United States, rather than U.S. nationals. - 24.
+In answering questions posed to her by Committee Members during an oral hearing held in New Orleans, a senior member of the Enforcement Division from the Fort Worth District Office admitted that Enforcement staff had been disinterested in pursuing any action against SGC sooner because most of the victims appeared to be foreign (i.e. Latin American) investors in the United States, rather than U.S. nationals. - 24.
 Up until 2005, the SEC's web site still touted the agency's record of bringing between 400 and 500 civil enforcement actions annually, serving to protect individuals who invested with U.S. broker/dealers licensed by the SEC.
-The Claimants were entitled to expect that as soon as Examination staff from the SEC's Fort Worth Office uncovered the Stanford Ponzi scheme theirs would have been among the interests protected by the SEC. - 25.
-As a direct result of the Respondent's manifest failure to end the Stanford Ponzi scheme over a span of a dozen years from the date its own officials identified the scheme to the date they took meaningful enforcement action, the Claimants lost investments worth hundreds of millions of dollars.
-Attached at Annex II are estimates of the individual losses suffered by each Claimant.
+The Claimant was entitled to expect that as soon as Examination staff from the SEC's Fort Worth Office uncovered the Stanford Ponzi scheme theirs would have been among the interests protected by the SEC. - 25.
+As a direct result of the Respondent's manifest failure to end the Stanford Ponzi scheme over a span of a dozen years from the date its own officials identified the scheme to the date they took meaningful enforcement action, the Claimant, and thousands of other Latin American investors, lost investments worth hundreds of millions of dollars.